mbonig/sqs-redrive/README.md

 ## Example

-This creates two external queues and then creates the Lambda to move from the DeadLetterQueue to the MainQueue
+This creates two external queues and then creates the Lambda to move from the deadLetterQueue to the mainQueue

 ```typescript
 import * as cdk from '@aws-cdk/core';